Return to the plans page.

 jself@accn.org Write me

-hi james,
+hi Jim,

-i purchased a set of your plans a year or so ago and am today incorp. them into plans for my re-model. i must say, your plans seem very good. i dont know how many sets you have sold, but i think there is a way you could sell many more. you should raise the price. i nearly did'nt buy them because i thought that at $20.00 they would be a waste of my time to review and try to get my money back! james, i think people would pay a lot more. i expected to when i began looking. i was amazed at how much i got for 20 bucks.the printer just kept going and going! additionally, your grasp of the construction processes could be a money making gift. if i were not interested in figuring out the patterns or if i were an architect i would not want to spend the time to do so. i could send the specs to you and you could send back exact details, perhaps even patterns. i would expect to pay several hundred dollars for such a service.
+I purchased a set of your plans a year or so ago and am today using them in plans for my re-model.
+I must say, your plans seem very good.
+I dont know how many sets you have sold, but I think there is a way you could sell many more. you should raise the price.
+I nearly did'nt buy them because I thought that at $20.00 they would be a waste of my time to review and try to get my money back!
+I think people would pay a lot more.
+I expected to when I began looking.
+I was amazed at how much I got for 20 bucks.My printer just kept going and going!

-anyway, thanks
+Anyway, thanks

 Hi Ted,

-......... i must say, your plans seem very good.
+.........
+I must say, your plans seem very good.

 Thank you very much!
 When I first tried writing out how I make them I tried to do it without using pictures or drawings knowing that it would make a lot more sense when I did include a few sketches.